nasuni-labs/nasuni-api-utilities/README.md

 **Name**: GetToken.ps1

 ## Request a Token - Prompt for Credentials
-Works the same way as the "Request a Token" script but prompts the user for credentials using PowerShell's Get-Credential cmdlet rather than relying on hardcoded credentials in the script. \
+It works the same way as the "Request a Token" script but prompts the user for credentials using PowerShell's Get-Credential cmdlet rather than relying on hardcoded credentials in the script. \
 **Required Inputs**: NMC hostname, tokenFile\
 **Compatibility**: Nasuni 7.10 or higher required\
 **Name**: GetTokenCredPrompt.ps1

 ## Better Error Handling
 PowerShell's Invoke-RestMethod cmdlet only includes basic error handling by default, returning messages such as "400 Error Bad Request", while suppressing the full error message from the API endpoint.
 Fortunately, there is a way to get verbose error messages by using try/catch with Invoke-RestMethod and calling a function in case of an error.
-PowerShell 6+ and PowerShell core support a newer method for error handling, while older versions of PowerShell require the use of GetResponseStream to capture errors.
+PowerShell 6+ and PowerShell core support a newer method for error handling, while older versions of PowerShell require GetResponseStream to capture errors.
 This script checks the PowerShell version to determine which method to use.

 The code snippet below can be used as an example for modifying the PowerShell code examples.
-You should add the function (lines 1-13) to your script before referencing it, since functions must be defined before calling them in PowerShell.
+You should add the function (lines 1-13) to your script before referencing it since functions must be defined before calling them in PowerShell.
 Line 15 of this script is an example of using try/catch with a command and should not be directly copied to your script since the variable names will not match.
 Instead, modify the Invoke-RestMethod line of the script that you would like to get better errors for by adding "try" and the matching open and close curly braces followed by the "catch" command and "Failure" within curly braces.\
 **Name**: BetterErrorHandling.ps1

 ## Allow Untrusted SSL Certificates
-A valid SSL certificate for the NMC is a best practice, but test/dev or new environments may not yet have a valid SSL certificate.
-Fortunately, there's a way to skip SSL certificate checks, which is included in most of the PowerShell examples we provide.
+A valid SSL certificate for the NMC is a best practice, but test/dev or new environments might not have a valid SSL certificate.
+Fortunately, there's a way to skip SSL certificate checks, which is included in most of our PowerShell examples.
 You can remove this code block from the provided examples if you have a valid SSL certificate for your NMC.

-If you are using PowerShell 6 or higher, the Invoke-RestMethod cmdlet natively includes a “-SkipCertificateCheck” option and this script changes the default for the Invoke-RestMethod cmdlet to skip certificate checks.
+If you are using PowerShell 6 or higher, the Invoke-RestMethod cmdlet natively includes a “-SkipCertificateCheck” option, and this script changes the default for the Invoke-RestMethod cmdlet to skip certificate checks.
 Versions of PowerShell before version 6 and PowerShell core do not support a “-SkipCertificateCheck” option and must rely on the .Net subsystem to disable certificate checks.\
 **Name**: AllowUntrustedSSLCerts.ps1

 ## Avoid NMC API Throttling